 History and Evolution of the Nursing Process

-The nursing process is a methodical approach that directs nurses in delivering patient-focused care.
-It is a structured framework that aims to provide a standardized and consistent approach to patient care.
+The nursing process is a systematic approach that directs nurses in delivering patient-focused care.
+The structured framework aims to provide a standardized and consistent approach to patient care.

 It underscores the importance of systematic assessment, planning, implementation, and evaluation to promote optimal patient outcomes and quality of care.